indisaurusrex/student-directory/README.md

-Notes relating to document functions - assumes you have access to Makers Master Precourse curriculum pages _directory.rb_ for week 4 basic directory build _dir_v2.rb_ for all other work on the further exercises from step 8 _map.rb_ for the exercise relating to mapping students to cohorts
+Notes relating to document functions - assumes you have access to Makers Master Precourse curriculum pages _directory.rb_ for week 4 basic directory build *dir_v2.rb* for all other work on the further exercises from step 8 *dir_v3.rb* for all step 14 exercises
+_map.rb_ for the exercise relating to mapping students to cohorts